Skip to content

 Administrator

-Art Borups Corners is a dynamic participatory arts collective and living lab, based in Winnipeg, Manitoba and Northwestern Ontario.
+The Arts Incubator - Winnipeg is a participatory arts collective and living lab, based in Winnipeg, Manitoba and Northwestern Ontario.
 It's a space where innovation and creativity thrive.
-The program was founded in 2014, with its arts incubator established in 2021 and 2022 with funding and support from the Canada Council for the Arts Digital Greenhouse.
+It's latest iteration was launched in 2021 with funding and support from the Canada Council for the Arts Digital Greenhouse.
 Today, working with students and faculty from the Minneapolis College of Art and Design, we fuse traditional and participatory media arts with artificial intelligence, music, storytelling and community-driven, land-based artist residencies to cultivate new voices and bold ideas.
 Whether through collaborative projects or immersive experiences, our small but vibrant community supports creators to explore, experiment, and connect.
 Join us at the intersection of artistry, technology, culture and community—where every moment is a new opportunity to create.

-Tags: @1860 Winnipeg Arts consultation and engagement Cultural Entrepreneurship food security Global Dignity Canada Manitoba Minneapolis College of Art and Design research SDG 17 SDG 2 SDG 8 Winnipeg youth
+Tags: @1860 Winnipeg Arts consultation and engagement Cultural Entrepreneurship food security Global Dignity Canada Manitoba Minneapolis College of Art and Design research SDG 17 SDG 2 SDG 8 Winnipeg Manitoba youth

 Previous: National Day for Truth and Reconciliation: Remembering, Reflecting, and Wearing Orange